bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/band theory.md

 ![[Pasted image 20211120095924.png]]

 #### Types of band
-In a conductor you can get:
+In a solid you have the:
 - [[valence and conduction bands|conduction band]]
 - [[valence and conduction bands|valence band]]

+The